opensearch-project/project-website/_posts/2023-07-06-optimize-opensearch-index-shard-size.markdown

 date: 2023-07-06
 categories:
   - technical-posts
+meta_keywords: OpenSearch index, OpenSearch shards, shard optimization, optimize shard sizes OpenSearch
+meta_description: Learn how optimizing the number of primary and replica shards in your OpenSearch index can help you improve search latency and write performance.
 ---

 This blog post discusses optimizing the number shards in an OpenSearch index.
 Optimizing shard sizes helps you get the best performance from OpenSearch.